Kashibrown/Api/README.md

 # Api
-A small program to add a fruit name and color for your api
+A small program to add,get a fruit name and color for your api